Approximate isomorphism of randomization pairs: Approximating endomorphisms by automorphisms

 Starting from the pure countable infinite set and using the previous constructions (as well as bi-intepretations), we thus get, using Lemma~\ref{l:app-ran-end-to-TRP}, a rich family of examples of theories $T\in\mcT$ for which $(T^R)_P$ is approximately $\aleph_0$-categorical.

 For instance, according to results of Lachlan~\cite{lachlanTree}, and more explicitly Bodor \cite[Thm.~3.44]{bodorClass}, the class of structures that can be obtained from the trivial structure by taking direct products, wreath products of the form $G\wr S_\infty$, and finite index supergroups, is exactly the class of $\aleph_0$-categorical \emph{monadically stable} structures.
 So these all have approximable random endomorphisms.
-Using arbitrary wreath products and bi-interpretations, we see that many further basic examples also have approximable random endomorphisms (e.g., theories of crossing equivalence relations).
+Using arbitrary wreath products and bi-interpretations, we see that many further basic examples also have approximable random endomorphisms (e.g., sets with several equivalence relations with infinitely many classes whose classes intersect non-trivially: these are not monadically stable).

 As mentioned in the introduction, it is natural in view of our results to ask whether the class $\mcT_0$ of theories $T\in\mcT$ such that $(T^R)_P$ is approximately $\aleph_0$-categorical is precisely the class $\mcD$ of theories with disintegrated strictly minimal sets.
 We end with two subsidiary questions.